 United States Holocaust Memorial Museum

-The National Court Reporters Foundation (NCRF) is very pleased to announce our agreement with the U. S. Holocaust Memorial Museum (the Museum) in Washington, D. C., to have court reporters transcribe the histories of Holocaust survivors.
+The National Court Reporters Foundation (NCRF) has an agreement with the U. S. Holocaust Memorial Museum (the Museum) in Washington, D. C., to have court reporters transcribe the histories of Holocaust survivors.
 The Museum currently has a registry of more than 200,000 records related to survivors and their families from around the world, and NCRF is honored to be able to provide assistance in transcribing them for posterity and public research.

 The United States Holocaust Memorial Museum was dedicated in 1993 as a living memorial to the Holocaust.
 The Museum inspires citizens and leaders worldwide to confront hatred, prevent genocide, and promote human dignity.
 Its far-reaching educational programs and global impact are made possible by generous donors.